iamMseyed/twilioSendSMS/README.md

-# SMS Sender Spring Boot App with Twilio API Integration
+# SMS Sender Spring Boot App using Twilio API Integration

 This repository contains a simple Spring Boot application designed to facilitate SMS sending using the Twilio API.
 With seamless integration, users can send SMS messages to their registered contacts effortlessly.